Use Card on File with Square Invoices

 Within the Payment section, select Allow Customer to Save Their Card.

-Fill out your invoice.
+Fill in your invoice.

 You can also manually link one or more payment cards to customers saved to your Customer Directory.
 To do so: